 In building support for the Concurrent Resolution to Address Declining Water Levels of the Great Salt Lake (HCR010), Rep. Timothy D. Hawkes (R-18), the measure’s sponsor, said Utah must be forward-thinking.
 Losing Great Salt Lake, Hawkes said, cannot be an option.
-The resolution now heads to Gov. Gary Herbert's desk for his signature.

 The lake system supports more than 7,000 jobs, generates an economic output of $1.3 billion annually through a wide range of businesses and activities.